aka: De Terraforming

 - When Zarathustra, one of the first exosolar colonies, was settled there was minimal terraforming and the tweaked colonists went feral.
 A couple centuries later Jupiter Transsystems arrived, enslaved the natives, and set up terraforming stations that would have killed off the tweak population if they hadn't also awakened and pissed off the original colony AI.

-- Oglethorpe and Emory of Aqua Teen Hunger Force tried to do this in the episode "Universal Remonster".
+- Oglethorpe and Emory of Aqua Teen Hunger Force tried to do this in the episode "Bad Replicant".
+Except they have no idea how to do.

 - In Justice League, the Imperiex attempted to do this in the series premier, and for Book Ends, the denizens of Apokolips attempted it in the series finale.